fractal6/fractal6.go/docs/file-attachments.md

 ## DQL note: no reverse edge on `Tension.comments`

-`Tension.comments` has no `@hasInverse` in the GraphQL schema, so Dgraph doesn't generate a reverse predicate.
-The auth templates (`getCommentAuth`, `getFileAuth`) therefore start their walk at the parent `Tension` and filter with `uid_in(Tension.comments, <comment uid>)` rather than `~Tension.comments`.
-Don't switch back to a reverse-edge walk without first declaring the predicate as `@reverse` in the underlying DQL schema (which the GraphQL admin won't do for you). `getCommentFiles` walks forward from comment to its files via `Comment.files` and is unaffected.
+`Tension.comments` has no `@hasInverse` in the GraphQL schema, so Dgraph doesn't generate a reverse predicate. `getCommentMessage` therefore walks forward from `tid` and filters its `Tension.comments` edge by `cid` rather than via a reverse-edge query. `getFileAuth_v2` sidesteps the issue entirely by reading `File.tension` (denormalised at insert time). `getCommentFiles` walks forward from comment to its files via `Comment.files` and is unaffected.

 Note: `db.Meta()` runs every response through `tools.CleanDqlMap`, which strips `Type.` prefixes (`File.storageKey` → `storageKey`, `Post.createdBy` →